Shambhala Guide Training

 A Shambhala Guide is authorized to give initial instruction and one follow-up meditation interview to review the technique and answer any questions students may have.
 They are not authorized to give group instruction.
 Following a second interview the Shambhala Guide may help to refer the student to a Shambhala Mentor or Meditation Instructor for further ongoing tutoring and mentorship.

-The program consists of one evening and three days of intensive training, and a one-day follow-up program typically scheduled a few months later at participants' local centers.
+The program consists of one evening and three days of intensive training, and a one-day follow-up program which will take place at SMCNY a few weeks after the training - date TBD.

 To apply, please complete this Shambhala Guide Training Online Application Form and have your recommenders complete this Shambhala Guide Training Recommendation Form.
 Applications will be reviewed only when they are complete.